 Totale Pizzeria

 Coeliac friendly, gluten free pizza.
-Be sure to let them know you are coeliac.
+Be sure to let them know you are coeliac and they will ensure it is prepared safely.

 I saw this place recommended as being coeliac friendly with lots of gluten free options on the menu.
 Healthy fare with vegetarian and vegan options.
 Could be a good lunch spot.